totally-not-frito-lays/workshops/tools/11ty/README.md

   - we can also do this with a `.js` file if we run `module.exports` for any API
 - data files (like `projects.11tydata.json`) can be done per file, per directory, or globally
   - `_data` is the default directory
+- you can permalink different urls with a `permalink` frontmatter
+  - this allows you to build a file in one place but maintain a specific url

 Liquid
 - the `-` in the `%-` is used to control whitepsace `{%- for blog in collections.blog -%}`
 - if a front matter file doesn't exist, it gracefully places an empty
   - you can use a conditional to optionally remove elements
+- to prevent YAML injection attacks, wrap URL permalinks for paginated content with ""
+  - ex: `permalink: "/characters/{{character.name | slug}}/"`

 Templates